JoabMendes/DS2015.2/README.md

-#Distributed System Assignments - IFRN - 2015.2
+#Distributed Systems Assignments - IFRN - 2015.2

 This directory hosts the assignments done for the Distributed Systems